 Grant nets pair as Ducks hand Kings another road loss

 Derek Grant scored twice, including an empty-netter, as the Anaheim Ducks defeated the visiting Los Angeles Kings 4-2 Monday night in the first Freeway Faceoff of the season between the NHL's Southern California rivals.
-Carter Rowney added a goal and an assist, Jakob Silfverberg also scored and Hampus Lindholm had three assists for the Ducks (12-12-4).
+Carter Rowney added a goal and an assist, Jakob Silfverberg also scored, and Hampus Lindholm had three assists for the Ducks.
 Goaltender Ryan Miller, 39, who started because John Gibson was sidelined by an illness, made 34 saves to improve to 4-1-0 this season.

-Kurtis MacDermid and Nikolai Prokhorkin scored and Jack Campbell stopped 16 of 20 shots for the Kings (11-15-2), whose winless streak on the road reached nine games (0-8-1).
+Kurtis MacDermid and Nikolai Prokhorkin scored, and Jack Campbell stopped 16 of the 19 shots he faced for the Kings, whose winless streak on the road reached nine games (0-8-1).
 Los Angeles last won an away game on Oct.
 22 at Winnipeg.
-The Ducks took a 2-0 lead in the opening 10 minutes and the Kings never caught up.
+The Ducks took a 2-0 lead in the opening 10 minutes, and the Kings never caught up.

 The Kings again pulled within a goal at 11:42 of the second as Prokhorkin took a pass from Sean Walker at the blue line, split two Anaheim defenders and beat Miller with a nifty backhander.
 Tyler Toffoli got the secondary assist.
-Grant's empty-netter at 19:22 sealed the victory.
+Grant's empty-netter at 19:22 of the third period sealed the victory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)